South Korea investigators vow to execute Yoon Suk Yeol arrest warrant

 Anyone doing this "could be prosecuted under charges of abuse of authority interfering with the exercise of rights and obstruction of official duties by special means", he added.

-Yoon's legal team described the arrest order as "illegal and invalid" and applied for an injunction to nullify it, with Yoon's supporters rushing to defend him.

-Outside the presidential compound in central Seoul on Wednesday, dozens of Yoon supporters hurled vitriol at police.
+Outside the presidential compound, dozens of people - some in elaborate costumes - could be seen chanting, singing and hurling vitriol at police.

 At one point, some attempted to break through a cordon and block a police bus from parking near the entrance - apparently mistaking it for the mobile force that may be dispatched to detain Yoon.